 - Secured Loan -A loan that is backed by collateral (e.g. a car, house or piece of property).

 - Unsecured Loan – A loan not backed by collateral.
 Credit cards, student loans and medical bills fall into this category.

 Revolving credit most commonly refers to a credit card.
 When you receive a credit card, you are taking out a line of credit.
 The maximum amount you can borrow is known as your credit limit.
 The ideal way to use the system is to make credit card purchases on an as-needed basis and to pay off the balance at the end of each month.

-The Difference between Revolving Credit and a Loan?
+Difference Between Revolving Credit and a Loan?

-A loan is also known as a close-ended credit option.
-This means that the loan is a fixed amount, has a set time period for payoff and specifies monthly payment amounts.
+A loan is a close-ended credit option.
+This means that the loan is a fixed amount and a set time period for payoff with specified monthly payment amounts.

 Revolving Credit and Your Credit Score

 Revolving credit can benefit consumers in many ways when it’s used within certain contexts and for a specific purpose.
 But there are also many ways that the flexibility of “buy now and pay later” can trap consumers and take a toll on their credit and ultimately their lives.

 Revolving credit should be used cautiously.
 Consumers need to have knowledge of how a line of credit works and the risks associated with this type of financing.